Samuel Kalu’s Bordeaux held at home by Moses Simon’s Nantes in Ligue 1 opener | Goal.com

 Very little was created in terms of goalscoring chances as the league resumed, with both sides registering only one shot on target, with the home team having just one big chance to score.

-Bordeaux were one man short for much of the contest after Franco-Algerian winger Mehdi Zerkane was given an early bath in the 20th minute.
+Bordeaux were one man short for much of the contest after Franco-Algerian winger Mehdi Zerkane was given an early bath 20 minutes into his debut after he was deemed to have gone in dangerously on Nantes skipper Nicolas Pallois.

 75'' Double changement bordelais, Samuel Kalu et @e_kwateng remplacent Hwang Ui-Jo et @Poundje_Maxime [0-0] #FCGBFCN pic.twitter.com/UrKiSh3lXj— FC Girondins de Bordeaux (@girondins) August 21, 2020